mrmattkennedy/feedforward-neural-net-mnist/README.md

 The table below showcases the timing differences between Python CPU and GPU versions, C++ CPU and GPU versions, and CPU and GPU differences.
 ![Image of time table](results/figures/table_time.png)

-The table below showcases the accuracy differences between Python CPU and GPU versions, C++ CPU and GPU versions, and CPU and GPU differences.
+The table below showcases the peak accuracy differences between Python CPU and GPU versions, C++ CPU and GPU versions, and CPU and GPU differences.
 ![Image of acc table](results/figures/table_acc.png)

 #### Timing plots